5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 → Spreadsheets give you maximum control (but require maximum effort).
 Check out our emergency fund calculator to see how much you should save.

-Migration Tips: Moving From Mint
+Migration Tips: Starting Fresh After Mint

 The Bottom Line